Shitiz1708/HNI-Recognition/README.md

 # HNI Recognition
-* HNI recognition from cctv cameras.
+* HNI recognition from cctv cameras and alert generation.